Fersegura/InfraRed_Remote_Controller_and_Temperature_Measurements_with_Arduino/README.md

 ### Arduino power consumption

-Yesterday we devoted our time to investigate how to make the Arduino consume less current than the regular 20-70 [mA] (we measure that current in *idle* mode and the measurments correspond to Arduino Uno and Mega with ATMega2560 respectively).
+We devoted some time to investigate how to make the Arduino consume less current than the regular 20-70 [mA] (we measure that current in *idle* mode and the measurments correspond to Arduino Uno and Mega with ATMega2560 respectively).

 We measure the current consumption using a multimeter in series with the power source.
 The cables were connected trhough one board to the 5V and GND pins of the board being measured in order to conect the multimeter properly.